 To support all the features in the CALIPSO visualization tool, the program followed a strict object-oriented design.
 Several classes were created that handled the internal workings of the program to handle the various use cases that user can potentially create.
 Figure 1 shows the structure and layout of the CALIPSO visualization tool.

-Figure 1
+Figure 1.
+Unified Modeling Language (UML) Class Diagram

-The main class of the program is the PolygonList.
+As demonstrated in the Unified Modeling Language (UML) class diagram in figure 1, the main class of the program is the PolygonList.
 It maintains and aggregates a list of PolygonDrawer objects for each of the plots (backscattered, depolarized ratio, and vertical feature mask).
 Additionally, PolygonList has another list that keeps track of the current plot and utilizes aliasing to update the list as additional objects are drawn onto the plot.
 The last item of the list is a blank PolygonDrawer that will update when a user draws a shape.
 Whenever the user draws changes a shape (deleting, recoloring, moving, etc.), PolygonList will determine which shape the user requested and make the necessary change.
 In addition to PolygonDrawer, PolygonList has a PolygonWriter and a PolygonReader and signals DatabaseManager.
 PolygonWriter, PolygonReader, and DatabaseManager are used in PolygonList to load and save shapes from JSON files and the database.

 Within the PolygonList, the PolygonDrawer class stores the internal attributes of each shape.
 Every shape a user draws is an instance of a PolygonDrawer.
 PolygonDrawer saves attributes such as the coordinates of the shape’s vertices and the shape’s color.
 PolygonDrawer then calls the canvas to draw the appropriate shape by passing in the attributes.
 After the shape is drawn onto the canvas, PolygonDrawer continues to maintain the internal variables.
 When the user prompts the program to save the shapes, PolygonList will request PolygonDrawer’s internal variables to pass onto DatabaseManager or PolygonWriter for saving.
 When the user loads shapes into the program, PolygonList will read in the necessary information from PolygonReader and DatabaseManager and PolygonDrawer will save it and draw corresponding shape.